baocin/obsidian-link-archiver/README.md

 ## Obsidian Link Archiver Plugin

-This Obsidian(https://obsidian.md) plugin scans the opened note for links and submits them all to the Internet Archive's Wayback Machine (https://web.archive.org/).
+A quick, minimal (but working!)
+Obsidian(https://obsidian.md) plugin to submit all links found in a given note to the Internet Archive's Wayback Machine (https://web.archive.org/) for archiving.

+!!!
+Remember they are a non-profit so please don't spam them with a thousand links.

+### Future Plans
+- [ ] Add a setting to auto-replace links with the web-archive url.
+- [ ] Make progress modal in the status bar instead of a bit scary modal.

 ### Quick setup guide: